polybar/polybar-scripts/polybar-scripts/vpn-tunX-ip/README.md

-# Script: { vpn-tunX-ip }
+# Script: vpn-tunX-ip

-{ A script that shows the IP address for each active tun adapter, if one is active, or if not indicates the VPN connection is down. }
+A script that shows the IP address for each active tun adapter, or a message if ther are no active tun adapters.

 ![skeleton](screenshots/1.png)
 ![skeleton](screenshots/2.png)